Flown the coop

 Erin_picture

 Erin was a graduate student in the Coop lab working on genomic methods to answer questions about natural selection within hybrid zones, the evolution of reproductive isolation, and the role of admixture in various natural systems.
-She started her PhD in 2015 and previously earned a bachelor’s at Brown University, where she studied history (of people, not genomes).
+She started her PhD in 2015 and previously earned a history bachelor’s at Brown University..
 She’s now working for Adaptive in Seattle.

 Doc_edge